rocktronica/OneFileCMS/readme.markdown

 ## Change Log

+### 3.4.02-3.4.03

+- Primary user noticable change: on rename/move/copy pages, split "New Name" from "New Location".
+- A couple minor bug fixes.
+- Consolidated a four functions into two.
+- Other general code cleanup & improvements.
+- Numerous changed, new, and removed langauge settings.

 ### 3.4.01

-- A couple of minor bux fixes.
+- A couple of minor bug fixes.
 - Some code cleanup & improvements.

 ### 3.3.17 - 3.4.0